 Food.
 Honeybee food consists almost entirely of pollen and nectar. - both from flowers.
 Pollen is mainly protein, and nectar is mainly carbohydrate.

 Wax.
 Young workers secrete wax from scales on the underside of the abdomen.
-This wax is moulded to make cells.
+This wax is moulded to make cells, see below.

 Life span.
 After emerging as an adult a normal worker's life span is just 4 - 6 weeks during the summer months.